ecaroth/chrome-extension-message-relay/README.md

 ###Notes

-For the relay to work properly, you must have created relays that are listening each level of the communication stack.
+In some cases for the relay to work properly, you must have created relays that are listening each level of the communication stack.
 For example, if you have a relay on the web page and one in the backgroud page, they will not be able to communicate because there meeds to also be a listener active on the content script level for that page.

 Also - relays only communicate with others that were created on the same namespace, however you can create multiple relays with different namespaces for different purposes to suit your needs, though that's a very odd use case during extension development